The Green Glass Ball was written for a granddaughter, who enjoys it. Maybe you will, too. Click here.

 Mobile Riverine Force details the introduction of electronic sensors into the Vietnam theater and Project Dufflebag, Navy sensor use in Vietnam.
 Click here.

 Here is a look at North Vietnam artillery, some of which was used against Navy aircraft and ships.

 Electronic Sensors and the Vietnam War chronicles the use of Electronic Sensors during the Vietnam War.

 Part 1.
 Operations Dye Marker and Igloo White covers events related to sensor use to support Operations Dye Marker and Igloo White.
 Read the article here.

-Part 2 will cover sensor use to support Operation Duffel Bag.
-I anticipate it will cover Army, Navy, and Marine use of sensors under Duffel Bag.
-I expect to fill one chapter with mini-stories on situations that popped up during research.
+Part 2 covers sensor use to support Army, Navy, and Marine use of sensors under Duffel Bag.
+One chapter contains mini-stories on situations that popped up during research.
 For example, one mini-story details how a tiny Army outpost buried just east of the Cambodian border in an area called the Angel’s Wing came to be named PB Kotrc, and another details the hazards endured by a U.S. radio relay station on the top of Nui Ba Den mountain while everything below the top belonged to the Viet Cong (sort of living on top of an ant hill).
+Read Part 2 here.

 Oriskany_Korea provides details of an ordnance mishap during the Korean War on the USS Oriskany.
 The story examines the several weapon system shortcomings faced by the carriers while trying to carry out their assigned missions.
 Read about it here.